 This is a good question to center the test around, because it immediately makes the quiz about the taker.
 If you’re struggling to come up with good topics, Josh recommends talking with someone who has a lot of hands-on time with customers.

 You might find out that a lot of people who buy enterprise software are also into Star Wars.
 You can then use Star Wars to help frame your questions.
 You can also get this information about your audience from Facebook Insights or other information gathering methods.

 2. Results Before Questions

-Before writing all the questions, Chris recommends coming up with the results first.
+Before writing all the questions, Josh recommends coming up with the results first.
 He also stresses the fact that it’s okay if you get the results of a personality quiz wrong, because consumers will be just as interested in why you got it wrong.

 Once you have, say, four personality type results, you know that each question should have four answers.
 Each of those questions will connect with one of the four personality types.

 3. What Kinds of Questions Should You Use?

 The questions should be very direct and personal, and they don’t have to be directly related to the results.
 This could be asking where they like to go on vacation or their favorite genre of music.
 Whatever it is, it should lure people in by allowing them to talk about themselves.